The best camera phones: the top choices for content creators and quality photos

 How to choose

-We suggest that you start by looking at your budget, and assess how much you wish to spend on a camera phone first.
-Then consider the desirable features you'd want in a camera phone that would make it a great asset for your daily photography.
+I'd suggest that you start by looking at your budget, and assess how much you wish to spend on a camera phone first.
+Then consider the desirable features you'd want in a camera phone.
 Remember, it's not always about megapixels.
 If you shoot a lot of video or TikTok content, then you'll want a camera phone with at least 4K capability.

-You've also got to think about the overall strengths of each camera phone, what does the device focus on?
+Think about the overall strengths of each camera phone, what does the device focus on?
 Some camera phones have long-ranging zoom cameras, either optical, digital, periscope or a combination.
-Others might focus on having a larger sensor or quad-pixel size, or a dedicated macro lens, whereas the newer models on the market seem to be all about AI and internal software upgrades, rather than physical lens enhancements.
+Others might focus on having a larger sensor or quad-pixel size, or a dedicated macro lens, whereas the newer models on the market seem to be all about AI and internal software upgrades.

 How we test